CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/analysis/knowledge_gaps_part1.md

 ### Net (`src/net/`)

 *   **Internet Connectivity Check Implementation:** A detailed review of the `HasInternetConnectionAsync` implementation is needed to ensure it is robust and adheres to the "System-Only Dependencies" principle.
-*   **Scope of Net Utilities:** Clarification is needed on the intended scope of `OpenEchoSystem.Core.xNet`.
+*   **Scope of Net Utilities:** Clarification is needed on the intended scope of `ConsmicLexicon.Foundation.xNet`.
 What other foundational networking utilities would be appropriate without becoming too high-level or dependent?

 ### Reflection (`src/reflection/`)